So what happens in

 - it is an admission that the promoter

-to keep the new acts and established acts separated, in order to
+has to keep the new acts and established acts separated, in order to

 institute his policy of effectively charging the new acts.